cdapio/hydrator-plugins/hive-plugins/docs/Hive-batchsource.md

 **databaseName:** The name of the database.
 Defaults to 'default'.

 **partitions:** Optional Hive expression filter for scan.
 This filter must only reference partition columns.
 Values from other columns will cause the pipeline to fail.
-(Macro-enabled)

 **schema:** Optional schema to use while reading from the Hive table.
 If no schema is provided, then the schema of the table will be used.
 Note: if you want to use a Hive table which has non-primitive types as a source, then you